BautistaMendibe/BautistaMendibe/README.md

 <h1 align="center">Hi 👋 I'm Bautista Mendibe</h1>

 ## 🐣 About Me:
-I'm a Systems Engineer with 4 years of experience in software development.
+I'm a Systems Engineer with 4 years of experience in software development.Working on Mercado Libre.
 Passionate about innovation and learning.

 ## 💻 What I'm Up To
-- 🚀 Building a project management app with Next.js and Supabase
+- 🚀 Building a catalog web app with Next.js and Supabase
-- 📊 Exploring data science with Python
-- 🤖 Learning Reinforcement Learning for algorithmic trading